 We Live Our Mission

-Our Mother of Sorrows/St. Ignatius of Loyola Catholic School provides a faith based, quality education in a healthy, respectful, caring environment.
+As part of the Independence Mission Schools network of 15 Catholic schools, Our Mother of Sorrows/St. Ignatius of Loyola Catholic School is living out the IMS mission by providing a faith based, quality education in a healthy, respectful, caring environment.
 Academically and socially we help develop the whole child to meet the challenges of a global society.

 Our Mother of Sorrows / Saint Ignatius of Loyola is a Catholic school and follows the religious curriculum of the Archdiocese of Philadelphia.
 As Catholics we believe in the importance of faith in a child’s development, and we are proud to accept and teach students from many religious backgrounds.
 Fifteen percent of children are Catholic, but all students are encouraged to grow in faith, recognize the many blessings in our lives, appreciate their God-given talents, and respect themselves and others.
 We create opportunities for personal development through service projects, including collections of food, two student fundraisers, and a school-wide Martin Luther King Jr. Day of Service.
 All students pray each day and attend mass or a prayer service once a month.

 Teachers are one of our school’s most valuable assets and with small class sizes, they have a big impact on students.
 Our experienced teachers model good character, faith and morals and instill a love for life-long learning.
 Teachers meet regularly to share best practices and discuss curriculum.
 They often go above and beyond, volunteering to coach, chaperoning trips, and monitoring school events.
 Many of our teachers can be found mentoring our students in extra curricular activities that challenge them to grow academically and socially.